 Welcome to our school - full of happy, hard-working children and teachers.
 We want every child to participate fully, respect other people, be independent and determined in achieving excellence.

-Should you feel that your issue is urgent you can contact Derbyshire Safeguarding Children's board
+Should you feel that your issue is urgent you should call 999 or you can contact Derbyshire Safeguarding Children's board

 - 01629533190 www.derbyshirescb.org.uk

-If neither Mr. Schumann or Mrs. Gardiner are on site, you can telephone
+If neither Mr. Schumann, Mrs. Gardiner or Miss Rouke are on site, you can telephone

 Derby and Derbyshire Safeguarding Children Partnership website